Table of Contents

 Symptoms of Diabetes Mellitus Type 3

-All the forms of diabetes grouped under type 3 are not easy to see in clinical practice.
+All the forms of diabetes grouped under type 3 are not easy to observe in clinical practice.
 They are often diagnosed with type 1 or 2 diabetes, as the symptoms are similar.
 Which type of diabetes we exactly deal with can just be revealed with the help of specific diagnosis.

 Diabetes due to genetic defects in beta cells of the islets of Langerhans

-- MODY 1: mutation in chromosome 20, defect of the hepatic transcription factor HNF4A
+- MODY 1: mutation in chromosome 20, defect of the hepatic transcription factor HNF4A.

-- MODY 2: mutation in chromosome 7, defect in the enzyme glucokinase
+- MODY 2: mutation in chromosome 7, defect in the enzyme glucokinase.

-- MODY 3: mutation in chromosome 12, defect of the hepatic transcription factor HNF1A
+- MODY 3: mutation in chromosome 12, defect of the hepatic transcription factor HNF1A.

-- MODY 4: mutation in chromosome 13, defect of PDX1
+- MODY 4: mutation in chromosome 13, defect of PDX1.

-- MODY 5: mutation in chromosome 17, defect of the hepatic transcription factor TCF2
+- MODY 5: mutation in chromosome 17, defect of the hepatic transcription factor TCF2.

-- MODY 6: mutation in chromosome 2, defect of NEUROD1
+- MODY 6: mutation in chromosome 2, defect of NEUROD1.

-- MODY 7: mutation in chromosome 2, defect of KLF11
+- MODY 7: mutation in chromosome 2, defect of KLF11.

-- MODY 9: mutation in chromosome 7, defect of PAX4
+- MODY 9: mutation in chromosome 7, defect of PAX4.

-- MODY 10: mutation in chromosome 11, defect of INS
+- MODY 10: mutation in chromosome 11, defect of INS.

-- MODY 11: mutation in chromosome 8, defect of BLK
+- MODY 11: mutation in chromosome 8, defect of BLK.

 Diabetes due to genetic defects in insulin action

 Two types have been distinguished in this group so far.
 They are both insulin-resistant by genetic defects.
-For type A insulin resistance syndrome, there are typical disorders: hyperinsulinemia, skin disorder – acanthosis nigricans (hyperpigmentation and hyperkeratosis (cornification), mostly in groin and armpits) and hyperandrogenism in women.
+For type-A insulin resistance syndrome, there are typical disorders: hyperinsulinemia, skin disorder – acanthosis nigricans (hyperpigmentation and hyperkeratosis (cornification), mostly in groin and armpits) and hyperandrogenism in women.
 The Lawrence syndrome, or Lipodystrophy, is characterized by a massive reduction of subcutaneous fat, which is accompanied by insulin resistance out of the previously undiscovered reason.

-Diabetes as a result of pancreatic disease
+Diabetes as a result of a pancreatic disease

 All the disorders of the exocrine pancreatic secretion, as a defect of the pancreas itself, or as a consequence of another disease, may lead to diabetes.
 Following disorders are included in this group: